Overview of Medicinal Cannabis

 What is Medicinal Cannabis?

 Medicinal cannabis is used as adjunct therapy.
 That means it is not considered a ‘first-line’ treatment for any health condition.
-A doctor will usually consider cannabis therapy for patients who have exhausted other options to manage their disease.
+A doctor will usually consider a cannabis therapy for patients who have exhausted other options to manage their disease.

 How does medicinal cannabis work?